slerman12/SweepsAndPlots/README.md

 A library for managing [UnifiedML](github.com/agi-init/UnifiedML) apps on remote servers that support SLURM job scheduling.

+Helps with running many experiments quickly, and plotting them right away.
+No need to interface with the remote machine, sbatch scripts, or anything.
+Just run and done.

 ## 5 setup steps

 Most of them involve just getting this repo under your GitHub account.